PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 Not sure (yet), but perhaps this figure is a rather new result?
 I combine the cloud top altitude derived from modeling SPICAV-UV spectra to the VeRa temperatures, was this ever done before in this manner?
 Need to check the literature!
 In terms of the cloud top altitudes, there are four levels, indicated by the green circles: 65km, 71km, 73km and 74km, though for the last level there are only two data points.
-The temperature gradient in this altitude range is rather complex, changing from negative to positive and back.
+The temperature gradient in this altitude range is rather complex, changing from negative to positive and back (see figures in :ref:`Vera Step02 <VeRaStep02>`).

-It is not straight forward to know how much of the change in cloud top temperatures is due to the temperature gradient.
+How much of the change in cloud top temperatures as a function of latitude and altitude is due to the temperature gradient?
+I try to address this question by plotting temperature gradients in three ways (:file:`Latitude_variability.py`):

+(1) the temperature gradient at the cloud top level (top row below);
+(2) the average temperature gradient in the 65 - 74km altitude region (middle row below);
-I plot the temperature lapse rate the the cloud top level, the average and the median temperature lapse rate in the 65 - 74km altitude region to get a feel of what the values for the temperature lapse rates really are (:file:`Latitude_variability.py`):
+(3) the median temperature gradient in the 65 - 74km altitude region (bottom row below);

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step03bis/plots/temperatureGradientVeRa_CloudTops_orbitLimit_0.png
     :scale: 70%